 Rate of growth and spread

-The seedlings of the Artichoke Thistle germinate year round but predominately after the autumn rains.
+The seedlings of the Artichoke thistle germinate year round but predominantly after the autumn rains.

 Growth slows during winter becoming rapid during spring.

 Plants may flower in the first year of growth but is generally delayed until the second summer.

 Most Artichoke thistle seeds can survive up to five years in the soil.

 Native of the Mediterranean.